 - A. Association The Education Association of Charles County (EACC). - B. Board The Charles County Board of Education (CCBOE). - C. Confidential Employee An individual whose employment with the Board requires knowledge of the Board's position in negotiations. - D. Employee Certificated professional employees. - E. Leadership Position a position paying a salary differential excluding the positions of Superintendent and Assistant Superintendent(s), Executive Director(s) or equivalent.
-Leadership positions may also include any 10-month position which requires the employee to spend more than 50% of their time during the student day performing regularly scheduled office administrative functions. - F. Per Diem Rate an employee's per diem rate is their annual salary including step, longevity, and stipends for the given year divided by the total number of paid days stipulated in the Article 13 for that employee's current job assignment plus paid holidays designated in the annual Charles County Public School operational calendar.
+Leadership positions may also include any 10-month position that requires the employee to spend more than 50% of their time during the student day performing regularly scheduled office administrative functions. - F. Per Diem Rate an employee's per diem rate is their annual salary including step, longevity, and stipends for the given year divided by the total number of paid days stipulated in the Article 13 for that employee's current job assignment plus paid holidays designated in the annual Charles County Public Schools (CCPS) operational calendar.
 Eligible stipends will be those that are specifically identified in this agreement as earnable income for the purposes of pension.
 The per diem rate may be prorated if less than a full day is worked. - G. Retired Rehired refers Unit I and Unit II certificated employees hired by Charles County Board of Education.
-These individuals will have the same rights, benefits, and salaries conferred on all other certificated employees by the Negotiated Agreement between the EACC and the Charles County BOE except as noted within the contract. - H. Superintendent the Superintendent of Charles County Public Schools or designee. - I. Unit I Members refers to classroom teachers, counselors, librarians, teachers of J-ROTC, resource teachers, IEP facilitators and speech therapists. - J. Unit II Members refers to directors, coordinators, principals, vice principals, administrative interns, supervisors, specialists, assistant supervisors, psychologists, and pupil personnel workers. - K. Workday any day that the unit member is scheduled to be on duty.
+These individuals will have the same rights, benefits, and salaries conferred on all other certificated employees by the Negotiated Agreement between the EACC and the Charles County BOE except as noted within the contract. - H. Superintendent the Superintendent of Charles County Public Schools or designee. - I. Employee-a CCPS certificated/licensed staff member encompassing all Unit I or Unit II staff. - J. Unit I Members refers to classroom teachers, counselors, librarians, teachers of J-ROTC, resource teachers, IEP facilitators, speech therapists, audiologists, occupational therapists, and physical therapists.

+- K. Unit II Members refers to directors, coordinators, principals, vice principals, administrative interns, supervisors, specialists, assistant supervisors, psychologists, and pupil personnel workers. - L. Workday any day that the unit member is scheduled to be on duty.